A Fully First-Order Layer for Differentiable Optimization: Related Works

 \section{Related Works}

 \paragraph{Differentiable Optimization} The idea of treating optimization problems as differentiable modules of a neural network dates back to early convex formulations. \citet{ak17} introduced OptNet, which embeds a quadratic program solver as a layer whose forward pass solves the optimization and whose backward pass recovers the hypergradient by implicitly differentiating the KKT system.
-Subsequent work generalized this paradigm to broader classes of convex programs with toolkits such as \cvxpylayer~\cite{aab+19}, differentiable conic layers~\cite{abb+19, hnb25}, and robotics-oriented solvers like Theseus~\citep{pineda2022theseus}.
-These layers power end-to-end learning pipelines in decision-focused prediction~\cite{dak17, wdt19, mkb+24}, control~\cite{ajs+18}, and meta-learning~\cite{lmr+19, lorraine2020optimizing}.
-The appeal of these systems lies in their ability to reason about downstream decisions rather than intermediate surrogate losses, but they also expose the computational burden of repeatedly solving and differentiating through structured optimization problems.
+Subsequent work accelerated the computation speed of QP~\cite{mya+25}, supporting infeasible problems~\cite{b23, bst+24}, and scaling-up the problem size~\cite{bk23}.
+Beyond QP, some works generalized this paradigm to broader classes of convex programs with toolkit~\cite{aab+19, bbc+22, rfl+23, ssw+23, bdl+24, pmm24, pyy+24, sb25}, differentiable conic layers~\cite{abb+19, hnb25}, combinatorial optimization~\cite{prm+21}, and non-convex problems such as robotics-oriented solvers~\cite{ief+19, pfm+22, thm23, hdb25, rgp+25}.